Custom House

 Destruction

-During the Irish Civil War the inside of the Custom House was destroyed when the building was set on fire by the IRA.
-The fire, which started on 20th May 1921, blazed for five days, destroying a large number of public records.
+During the Irish War of Independence the inside of the Custom House was destroyed by a fire on 25th May 1921.
+A large number of public records were destroyed.

 The heat of the fire was such that the dome actually melted and the stonework was still cracking from the heat 5 months later.
 However, by 1928, the building was restored and a new dome was built.